AdobeDocs/experience-manager-64.en/help/sites/administering/using/rich-text-editor.md

 The pop-up node under inline or full-screen mode contains a list of the popovers being used.
 Each child node under the 'popovers' node is named after the plug-in (for example, format).
 It has a property 'items' containing a list of features of the plug-in (for example, format#bold).

+## RTE user interface settings and content policies {#rtecontentpolicies}

+Administrators can control the RTE options using content policies, say instead of doing the configuration as described above.
+Content policies define the design properties of a component when used as part of an [editable template](../../../sites/authoring/using/templates.md).
+For example, if a text component that uses the RTE is used with an editable template, the content policy can define that the bold option be available and a few paragraph formatting options be available.
+Content policies are reusable and can be applied across multiple templates.

+AEM 6.4 Service Pack 3 onwards, the available options in the RTE flow downstream from the user interface configurations to the content policies.

+* User interface configuration settings define which options are available to the content policies.
+* If the user interface configuration of the RTE removed or doesn't enable an item, the content policy cannot configure it.
+* An author has access to only such functionality as is made available by the user interface configurations and the content policies.

+As an example, you can see the [Text Core Component documentation](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/text.html#the-text-component-and-the-rich-text-editor).

 ## Customize mapping between toolbar icons and commands {#iconstoolbar}

 You can customize the mapping between Coral icons displayed on the RTE toolbar and the available commands.
 You cannot use any other icons besides Coral icons.